timoxley/functional-javascript-workshop/Readme.md

 #### 2. Writing your solution

 Once you have selected a problem, the workshop will remember which problem you are working on.
 Using your preferred editor, simply create a file to write your solution in.
 Most problems will supply some boilerplate with which to get started.
 Copy this from the problem description to your solution file.

 #### 3. Testing your solution

 Use the workshop's `run` command to point the workshop at your solution file.
-Your solution will loaded and passed the problem input.
+Your solution will be loaded and passed the problem input.
 This usually won't perform any validation, it will only show the program output.

 ```
 $ functional-javascript-workshop run mysolution.js
 ```

 #### 4. Verifying your solution

 Your solution will be verified against the output of the 'official' solution.
 If all of the output matches, then you have successfully solved the problem!

 ```